waterfloo/8812au-20210629/README.md

 Question: Is WPA3 supported?

-Answer: WPA3-SAE support is in this driver, however, for it to work with current Linux distros, you will need to download, compile and install the current master of wpa_supplicant at the following site:
+Answer: WPA3-SAE support is in this driver, however, for it to work with current Linux distros, you will likely need to download, compile and install the current master of wpa_supplicant at the following site:

 https://w1.fi/cgit/

-See issue titled `How to Enable WPA3 support` for more information.
+See issue #17

 Question: I bought two rtl8812au based adapters and am planning to run one of them as an AP and another as a WiFi client.
 How do I set that up?

 Answer: You can't without considerable technical skills.
 Realtek drivers do not support more than one adapter with the same chipset in the same computer.
-However, testing has shown that the Mediatek drivers do support more than one adapter with the same chipset in the same computer.
+However, testing has shown that the Mediatek drivers do support more than one adapter with the same chipset in a comfiguration where one is in AP mode and the other in client mode on the same computer.

 Question: Why do you recommend Mediatek based adapters when you maintain this repo for a Realtek driver?